 An investor might not want to purchase a house they aren’t sure they can resell quickly or fix for a low cost.
 Whereas someone looking for a long-term residence will only be concerned with finding the house that is right for them.
 There are a few things you should always do when buying a fixer-upper property…

-Should You Buy a Fixer-Upper in Detroit?
+Should You Buy a Fixer-Upper in Southeast Michigan?

 Run the Numbers